Latest news for career advisers

 If your school currently has international students, we can provide tailored school visits and campus tours for them.
 We can also advise and assist Career Advisers with the application and entry process.

 Experienced international student ambassadors can visit students and provide information, as well as share their experiences as international students in Australia.
-If you do not want to separate your school groups, you can let us know to add extra information and brochures.

 For all enquiries regarding International Students, please contact Amanda Barbosa at Amanda.firstname.lastname@example.org